Sergeyir/CppTools/README.md

 # Documentation

-You can view the detailed documentation https://sergeyir.github.io/CppTools/ (see Namespaces / Namespaces List / CppTools).
+You can view the detailed documentation https://sergeyir.github.io/CppTools/ (see Namespaces/Namespaces List/CppTools).
 Since this repository is not designed to be used on it's own and is intended to be used as a set of libraries every class, method, and variable are all in CppTools namespace scope.

 If the link is unaccesible you can generate the documentation yourself with doxygen.
 To do this run while in root of the repository